 Uber Attacks and Murders

-Uber riders are not the only ones in the car that have suffered physical attacks though.
+Uber riders are not the only ones in the car who have suffered physical attacks, though.
 There have also been crimes against Uber drivers.
-One of the Uber driver’s assaults by passengers took place in the state of New Mexico which involved a woman being raped and kidnapped.
+One of the Uber driver’s assaults by passengers took place in the state of New Mexico, which involved a woman being raped and kidnapped.

 Gabriel Munoz was indicted on 12 charges of violating and beating his Uber driver.
 Officials investigating the case told the Albuquerque Journal that the attack was “deeply disturbing and something nobody should have to experience.”
-The female Uber driver that was assaulted was told by Munoz not to bother getting dressed because she was going to die.
+Munoz instructed the assaulted female Uber driver not to bother getting dressed because she was going to die.
 His trial date is set in September 2018.

 What Uber is Doing About the Assaults

 Since the sexual attacks on riders, Uber has taken measures to ensure the safety of its passengers.
-Safety features such as the panic button and sharing your location have been implemented.
+Safety features, such as the panic button and location sharing, have been implemented.

 When on a trip, riders can access the panic button that will directly connect them to 911.
-Although this solution may seem reassuring, so far, the panic button has only been implemented in cities such as Florida, Tennessee, South Carolina, and Colorado and that does not include the entire state.
+Although this solution may seem reassuring, so far, the panic button has only been implemented in cities in Florida, Tennessee, South Carolina, and Colorado, and that does not include the entire state.
 The emergency feature is exclusive to specific cities in states as of June 2018.

-As for sharing your location with fellow riders, the Uber feature allows five “trusted contacts” of your choosing to see if you arrived at your destination safely.
+As for sharing your location with fellow riders, the Uber feature lets you select five “trusted contacts” to see if you arrived at your destination safely.

 Uber also claims to be working with RapidSOS, an emergency call start-up company, to add an item that will send officers the exact location of your Uber in a time of distress.